mistletinn/LR_spoofer/README.md

 As of version 0.0.1, the script supports Function and Pattern commands for Lovense Remote, and sends Vibration, Oscillation and Rotation commands to Intiface Central.

+It currently only works with games with Lovense Remote integration that require ip and port of a Lovense server.
+Integration of other types of connections is planned.
+This script cannot be used for anything other than games with Lovense Remote inegration.
+It can't be used for cam/tipping, video/audio synchronization, etc. Those features aren't planned to be added.

 Confirmed games it works with:
   Voidbound